rust-lang/blog.rust-lang.org/_posts/2015-04-17-Enums-match-mutation-and-moves.md

 `demo.rs`, compile the file with `--test`, and run the resulting binary to see the tests run.)

-Patterns can also match [structured data] (e.g. tuples, slices, user-defined data types) via corresponding patterns.
+Patterns can also match [structured data][structured data] (e.g. tuples, slices, user-defined data types) via corresponding patterns.
 In such patterns, one often binds parts of the input to local variables;
 those variables can then be used in the result expression.